 Progress counts.
 In short, a program is effective when it can show it’s making progress on its mission.
 And just as there’s lots of nuance and wriggle room in the way the mission is stated, there’s also nuance and wriggle room in the way a nonprofit can show this progress.
 But if this nonprofit is unable to show even a lick of progress, it can’t be considered effective.

 Some might say this is a dodge, an escape from demands of “real proof you’re ending hunger.”
 But our vision of nonprofit effectiveness respects mission and the ongoing cumulative work required to achieve it.
-We want to make “improved effectiveness” rather than “proof of long–term impact” the goal of nonprofit development and evaluation.
+Every bit of progress is accumulated impact.
+We want to make improved effectiveness, gains in progress, increased impact — all synonyms in this book — the goal of nonprofit development and evaluation.
 Rather than seek the scientist’s version of proof or the investor’s version of bottom line return on investment, we prefer to seek evidence that progress is indeed being made in delivering intended benefits to intended beneficiaries.

 We’ll have more to say about nonprofit missions and evaluating for effectiveness in Chapter 2 – Dirty Little Secrets of Mission Effectiveness.
 And more about evidence in Chapter 5 – Sexy Evaluation Strategies.